Post By RelatedRelated Post

 As your lawn wakes up from its winter slumber, there are things you can start doing almost immediately to clean it up and get a proactive start on maintenance.

+Timing matters.
 While it may seem beneficial to get out as soon as the weather begins to warm up, a little patience can go a long way to maximize the results of your work.
-Wait until your lawn has mostly greened up to begin mowing, aeration or other maintenance.
-Too much traffic on the lawn before it’s green and actively growing increases the chances of killing off new shoots before they mature, or compacting the soil.
+The best time to start preparing your lawn for Spring is when your lawn has mostly greened up.
+Too much traffic on the lawn before it’s green and actively growing can compact the soil and increase the chances of killing off new grass shoots before they are mature.

 Turf Type Matters